cast aluminum parts used in automotive parts such as cylinder heads, engine blocks.

 Environmental Impact:

-Both cast aluminum and die-cast parts are highly recyclable, reducing their environmental footprint.
+Cast aluminium and die-cast parts are highly recyclable, reducing their environmental footprint.
 Aluminum can be recycled without losing quality, contributing to sustainable manufacturing practices.

 Surface Finishes & Post-Processing: